DPDK/dpdk/doc/guides/nics/hns3.rst

-The hns3 PMD (**librte_net_hns3**) provides poll mode driver support for the inbuilt HiSilicon Network Subsystem(HNS) network engine found in the HiSilicon Kunpeng 920 SoC.
+The hns3 PMD (**librte_net_hns3**) provides poll mode driver support for the inbuilt HiSilicon Network Subsystem(HNS) network engine found in the HiSilicon Kunpeng 920 SoC and Kunpeng 930 SoC .

 Features
 --------